Multi-Agent Corridor Generating Algorithm: Background

-PIBT~\cite{okumura2022priority} is a state-of-the-art MAPF algorithm that solve MAPF problems by searching in the \emph{configuration} space.
-A configuration here is a vector representing the agents' locations in some time-step.
-PIBT searched in this space in a greedy and myopic manner, starting from the initial configuration of the agents and iteratively generating a configuration for the next time-step until reaching a configuration where all agents are at their goals.
+\paragraph{MAPF algorithms} Many suboptimal MAPF algorithms have been proposed, including PrP, Large Neighborhood Search (LNS2), LaCAM, and others.
+The algorithm that is mostly related to our work is PIBT~\cite{okumura2022priority}.
+PIBT searches for valid paths in the \emph{configuration} space, where a configuration is a vector representing the agents' locations in some time-step.
+PIBT searches this space in a greedy and myopic manner.
+It starts from the initial configuration of the agents and in every iteration generates a configuration for the next time-step until reaching a configuration in which all agents are at their goals.
 PIBT generates configurations recursively, moving every agent toward its goal while avoiding conflicts with previously planned agents.
-To avoid deadlocks, PIBT utilizes priority inheritance and backtracking techniques.
+To avoid deadlocks, PIBT utilizes Priority Inheritance and Backtracking techniques.
 PIBT is very efficient computationally but is incomplete since it searches greedily in the configuration space.
-LaCAM~\cite{okumura2023lacam} also searches the configuration space using a similar approach to generate configurations.
-LaCAM ensures completeness by adding constraints to the configuration generation process to assure it eventually can reach every possible configuration.
-Lastly, LaCAM$^*$~\cite{okumura2023improving} enhances LaCAM with several additional techniques to ensure optimality.
-We used PIBT, LaCAM, and LaCAM$^*$ in our experiments.